Chustinjeng/Govtech-GDS-GovWallet-assignment/README.md

 For unit testing, I tried using testing frameworks like Cypress and Jest, but these frameworks are more suited for testing of frontend and backend logic, so I struggled to implement such frameworks. :disappointed: I tried to emulate testing frameworks by writing my own test cases in a typescript file `tests.js`.

-## Run the code
+## Steps to run the code

 1. Clone the repository

-2. Make sure to go to the working directory
+2. Make sure to go to the working directory.
+In your terminal, run

 ```
 cd gds-swe-supplyally-govwallet/Take-Home Assignment 59666bf04ff7483ba95edeb4a75f0b1c
 ```

-3. Store the node modules packages by running
+3. Store the node modules packages by running in your terminal

 ```
 npm install
 ```

 4. Compile the typescript files

 ```
 npx tsc index.ts